-Level 4 7-8 A clear understanding of the issue is shown typically by: • using four brief way or two developed ways or two ways, one brief and one fully developed or three ways with one developed or a comprehensive explanation using one way only.
+Level 4 7-8 A clear understanding of the issue is shown typically by: using four brief way or two developed ways or two ways, one brief and one fully developed or three ways with one developed or a comprehensive explanation using one way only.
 The candidate is likely to express understanding in a clear and correct style of English with a correct use of specialist vocabulary where appropriate.
 The skills needed to produce convincing extended writing in place.
 Good organisation and clarity.
 Very few syntactical and/or spelling errors may be found.
 Excellent organisation and planning.

-Question Answer Mark Number 2 (d) AO2 Indicative content Reasons for supporting this statement could be: • if God was real he would answer prayers • some religious people who pray may still suffer so there cannot be a God • no one can hear God talk to them when they pray Reasons for not supporting this statement could be: prayers are unanswered because people pray for the wrong things prayers are unanswered because God knows what a person really needs if God gave people all they prayed for the result would be chaos Other approaches are possible and must be marked according to the levels.
+Question Number Answer Mark 2 (d) AO2 Indicative content Reasons for supporting this statement could be: if Allah was real he would answer prayers some Muslims who pray still suffer so Allah cannot exist no one can hear Allah talk to them when they pray Reasons for not supporting this statement could be: prayers are unanswered because people pray for the wrong things only Allah knows what a person really needs if Allah gave people all they prayed for the result would be chaos Other approaches are possible and must be marked according to the levels.
 If you are unsure of the validity of an answer, it must be sent to review.
-Award marks as follows: Candidates who do not refer to Christianity in either (i) or (ii) cannot go beyond 3 marks for the whole of (d). (i) Own opinion 1 mark for a simple reason 2 marks for a developed reason or two simple reasons 3 marks for three simple reasons or two developed reasons 3 or a fully developed reason (ii) Why some people may disagree with their opinion 1 mark for a simple reason 3 2 marks for a developed reason or two simple reasons 3 marks for three simple reasonsor two developed reasonsor a fully developed reason
+Award marks as follows: Candidates who do not refer to Islam in either (i) or (ii) cannot go beyond 3 marks for the whole of (d). (i) Own opinion 1 mark for a simple reason 2 marks for a developed reason or two simple reasons 3 3 marks for three simple reasons or two developed reasons or a fully developed reason (ii) Why some people may disagree with their opinion 1 mark for a simple reason 2 marks for a developed reason or two simple reasons 3 marks for three simple reasons or two developed reasons 3

-Question 1 Spelling, Punctuation and Grammar (a, b, c, d) 0 Errors severely hinder the meaning of the marks response or candidates do not spell, punctuate or use the rules of grammar within the context of the demands of the question.
-Threshold Level 1 mark Candidates spell, punctuate and use the rules of performance 1 grammar with reasonable accuracy in the context of the demands of the question.
-Any errors do not hinder meaning in the response.
-Where required, they use a limited range of specialist terms appropriately.
-Intermediate Level 2-3 Candidates spell, punctuate and use the rules of performance 2 marks grammar with considerable accuracy and general control of meaning in the context of the demands of the question.
+Question 1 (a, b, c, d) Spelling, Punctuation on and Grammar 0 marks Errors severely hinder the meaning of the response or candidates do not spell, punctuate or use the rules of grammar within the context of the demands of the question.
+Threshold performance Level 1 1 mark Intermediate performance Level 2 2-3 marks Candidates spell, punctuate and use the rules of grammar with considerable accuracy and general control of meaning in the context of the demands of the question.
 Where required, they use a good range of specialist terms with facility.
-High Level 4 Candidates spell, punctuate and use the rules of performance 3 marks grammar with consistent accuracy and effective control of meaning in the context of the demands of the question.
+High performance Level 3 4 marks Candidates spell, punctuate and use the rules of grammar with consistent accuracy and effective control of meaning in the context of the demands of the question.
 Where required, they use a wide range of specialist terms adeptly and with precision.

-Question Number Correct Answer Partially Correct Answer Reject Mark 3 (a) AO1 the belief that after death the body stays in the grave until the end of the world when it is raised rising from the dead the rising again of the dead at the Last Judgement Any alternative wording of the above points is acceptable. getting a new body life after death coming back to life Jesus coming back to life Any alternative wording of the above points is acceptable.
-(1) Answers which define a different key word (0) 2
+Question Number Correct Answer Partially Correct Answer Reject Mark 3 (a) AO1 the belief that after death the body stays in the grave until the end of the world when it is raised rising from the dead the rising again of the dead at the Last Judgement getting a new body life after death coming back to life Jesus coming back to life Any alternative wording of the above points is acceptable.
+Answers which define a different key word (0) 2 Any alternative wording of the above points is acceptable.
+(2)